virtualscienceforum/virtualscienceforum/speakerguide.md

 Prepare your presentation.
 TIP: You will be sharing your screen so no need to rely exclusively on slides.
 You can seamlessly switch between slides, Jupyter/Mathematica notebook, etc.

 Familiarize yourself with the basic features of the video conference platform.
 We use Zoom, and we recommend downloading its desktop version [here](https://zoom.us/download).

 Make sure that you have reserved a room and tested its technical capabilities as per the “[technical setup](#technical-setup)” section above.

 Return the [consent form](https://docs.google.com/forms/d/e/1FAIpQLSccvvnOTIQiFX6idGnWKQOFhQ85QG4c6Xjble9Q0CjkIR2Tjw/viewform) for the recording of your talk.

 ## One day before your seminar
 You will be provided with a link to a testing area on our virtual conferencing platform (currently Zoom).
-Connect and test your video, audio, microphone, the display of your presentation, etc.
+Connect and test your video, audio, microphone, the display of your presentation, etc. Become familiar with the different screen-sharing options (share all screen, share particular program window, etc) to be prepared to choose the correct one.

 ## The day of your seminar
 Join the meeting a few minutes before the start of your talk.
 Make sure you are undisturbed in a well-lit and quiet room.
 Try to avoid strong background light sources.